aaron-lyy/IBM-Computer-Vision/README.md

-# PyTorch Computer Vision Techniques
+# Computer Vision Techniques

-Welcome to the **PyTorch Computer Vision Techniques** repository!
+Welcome to the **Computer Vision Techniques** repository!
 This repository contains various examples and implementations of computer vision techniques using PyTorch, including convolutional neural networks, transfer learning, and image augmentation.

 ## Table of Contents